 where $X^c$ is the output population of the SAC module.

-Since the object processed by B2Opt is the population, and the order of individuals in the population does not affect the population distribution, SA does not require position coding.
+Since the object processed by B2Opt is the population with several individuals, and the order of individuals does not affect the population distribution, SA does not require position coding.
 Standard SA projects the input sequence $X$ into a $d$-dimensional space via the queries ($Q$), keys ($K$), and values ($V$).
-These three mappings enable the SA module to capture better the characteristics of the problems encountered during training.
-In other words, these three mappings strengthen the ability of SA to focus on specific problems but do not necessarily make SA have good transferability between different problems.
-Therefore, we consider removing these three mappings for enhanced transferability, and $X^c = AX$. $A \in R^{n \times n}$ is a self-attention matrix that can be learned to maximize inter-individual information interaction based on individual ranking information.
+These three mappings enable the SA module to better capture the characteristics of the problems encountered during training.
+In other words, these three mappings strengthen the ability of SA to focus on specific issues but do not necessarily make SA have good transferability between different problems.
+Therefore, we consider removing these three mappings for enhanced transferability and $X^c = AX$. $A \in R^{n \times n}$ is a self-attention matrix that can be learned to maximize inter-individual information interaction based on individual ranking information.
+Since $A$ uses individual ranking information instead of fitness value information, $A$ is invariant to the problems, which is beneficial to improve the generalization performance of the model.
 This is why the population needs to be sorted in non-descending order.

-However, designing crossover operations based solely on population ranking information is a coarse-grained approach.
-Because this method only considers the location information of individuals in the population, but does not consider the fitness relationship between individuals.
-Therefore, we further introduce fitness information to assist in learning crossover operators:
+However, designing the SAC module based solely on population ranking information is a coarse-grained approach.
+Because this way only considers the location information of individuals in the population but does not consider the fitness relationship between individuals.
+Therefore, we further introduce fitness information to assist in designing the SAC module: